 Figure 2: kp and Dst indices for: (a) 5th July 2011 (b) 16th July 2012

 The 5th July 2011 and 16th July 2012 geomagnetic storms showed delayed recovery phases.
-Liu et al, (2017) in their study on the ionospheric response to the July 2012 geomagnetic storm: Insights from GPS TEC and Ionosonde data explored the temporal and spatial evolution of the ionosphere during the recovery phase of the 16th July 2012 geomagnetic storm.
+Liu et al, (2017) in their study on the ionospheric response to the July 2012 geomagnetic storm.
+Insights from GPS TEC and Ionosonde data explored the temporal and spatial evolution of the ionosphere during the recovery phase of the 16th July 2012 geomagnetic storm.
 Kumar & Kumar.
 (2022) in their study of geomagnetic storm effect on F2-Region ionosphere during 2012 at low and mid latitude stations in the southern hemisphere analyzed the low and mid-latitude ionospheric disturbances during the recovery phase of the 16th July, (2012).
 Astafyeva et al, (2012) studied the prompt and long lasting ionospheric response to the July 2012 geomagnetic storm, where they highlighted the role of electrodynamics and thermospheric composition during the recovery phase of the 16th July 2012 geomagnetic storm.
 From the above studies, it is noted that the recovery phases of geomagnetic storms display unique magnetospheric and ionospheric features resulting from the gradual energy loss of storm induced disturbances.

 3.2 Storm time variations of the geomagnetic field on 5th July 2011 and 16th July 2012.